 *The MAE Department is currently in the process of repurposing the Environmental Engineering major into a specialization within the Mechanical Engineering major.
 Current and prospective students can refer to the Disestablishment of the Environmental Engineering Major Information document for more information.

 The engineering science degree was discontinued in 2012.
 Continuing students will remain in the program until graduation.
 For academic advice on this major, please see the MAE Student Affairs Office (EBU 2, first floor).

 It is a good idea to have the department review your DARS (Degree Audit Reporting System) report periodically to be sure that you are on track for graduation.
 This is not done automatically until you request graduation so please request a review before then.

-The engineering mechanics minor involves successful completion of seven MAE courses, including at least five upper-division courses open to students who meet the course prerequisites: one must be MAE 130A; one must be 101A (or CENG 101A) or 131A (or both may be taken); and the balance must be selected from MAE 3, 8, 11 (formerly 110A), 20, 130B, 160, and CENG 102.
-This set of courses provides a good introduction to engineering analysis and would be useful to nonengineering majors desiring a background that could be used in professional communication with engineers.
+The engineering mechanics minor involves successful completion of seven MAE courses, including at least five upper-division courses open to students who meet the course prerequisites.
+Our courses provide a good introduction to engineering analysis and would be useful to non-engineering majors desiring a background that could be used in professional communication with engineers.
+For students who are interested in taking the fundamentals in engineering (FE) exam to become an Engineer-in-Training (EIT) in Mechanical Engineering, the following courses are recommended: MAE101A,B,C; MAE11; MAE20; MAE108; MAE30A,B; MAE170; MAE131A; MAE150.